 A confident individual with a body of knowledge which enables them to live a safe, healthy and fulfilling life.

 We ensure our pupils experience a broad and balanced curriculum and have a long-term memory of an ambitious body of knowledge.
 Our coherently planned curriculum uses the National Curriculum as the basis for subject content and expectations.
 It is planned and sequenced, so that new knowledge and skills build on what has been taught before, towards clearly defined end points.
 It informs what pupils need to know and be able to do to reach those points.
-We have structured this through our long term planning documents, criteria for progression of concepts, half-termly curriculum connections maps and session planning.
+We have structured this through our long term planning documents, criteria for progression of concepts, half-termly curriculum connections maps, knowledge organisers and session planning.

 Curriculum content is underpinned by research-based understanding of how pupils learn, in particular the frequent retrieval of previously learned content, making connections to previous knowledge and experiences to strengthen pupils understanding and knowledge over time.
 To achieve this, we build in explicit teaching of curriculum connections across and between subjects, as well as flashbacks or retrieval practice.